Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • Statistical evidence:

 • According to the study cited in the preceding paragraph, the risk to the newborn of brain cancer is more than double if the mother has eaten cured meats during pregnancy than if she has not.
-Ingesting high vitamin C and E levels, which are found primarily in fruits and oil-bearing nuts, partially protect against cured meats’ carcinogenic effect.
+High vitamin C and E levels, found primarily in fruits and oil-bearing nuts, partially protect against cured meats’ carcinogenic effect.

-• Other studies show that pregnant women who eat one or more hot dogs per week have a 230% greater risk of brain cancer in the child than those who do not.
+• Other studies show that pregnant women who eat one or more hot dogs per week have a 230% greater risk of brain cancer in their children than those who do not.

 The carcinogenic effect of the nitrites used in curing and preserving meat is well known.
-What is somewhat surprising is that this effect can manifest in the offspring of pregnant women who eat them.
+It is somewhat surprising that this effect can manifest in the offspring of pregnant women who eat them.

 pregnant woman eating a bowl of green leafy vegetables